anthonybudd/WP_Model/readme.md

 ```

 ### Events
-WPModel has a rudimentary events system, this is the best way to hook into WPModel's core functions.
+WP_Model has a rudimentary events system, this is the best way to hook into WP_Model's core functions.
 All events with the suffix -ing fire as soon as the method has been called.
 All events with the suffix -ed will be fired at the very end of the method.
 Below is a list of available events;

 - booting, before the model has initialized
 - booted, the model has initialized